 Following the devastating earthquake of 7.2 magnitude that hit Haiti on August 14, the EU allocated a further €3 million in humanitarian funding to address the most urgent needs of the affected communities.

 To facilitate the delivery of life-saving aid, the EU deployed 3 Humanitarian Air Bridge operations carrying over 177 tonnes of cargo.
 The assistance is distributed by EU partners and humanitarian organisations operating in the country.

-After the 2010 earthquake, the EU provided shelter, safe drinking water, healthcare, food and protection to five million people.
-EU aid totalling €52.7 million helped to fight the consequent cholera outbreak, targeting close to three million people.
+After the 2010 earthquake, the EU provided shelter, clean water, healthcare services, food and protection to 5 million people.
+EU aid of €52.7 million targeting nearly 3 million people also helped tackle the cholera epidemic that followed the earthquake.